Brett Rheeder: Career

 With Brandon Semenuk, Rheeder was part of the Trek C3 Project, which came first in the Freeride Mountain Bike Factory Team Rankings in 2014, 2015 and 2017.
 In January 2022 it was announced that Brett Rheeder and Trek part ways.
 Later that year it became public that his new bike sponsor is Commencal Bicycles.
+In January 2023, Rheeder announced he was retiring from competitions, "focusing time on progressing [his] riding in new ways, creating new media, having fun with social media, and ... helping develop the next generation of slopestyle and freeride as a whole; its courses, its athletes, its training grounds, its products."

 Personal life

 Rheeder is from Mount Albert, Ontario.
 He originally played hockey, then switched first to cross-country cycling and then to slopestyle.

 In 2020, Rheeder announced that he would be temporarily stepping away from the Crankworx Freeride Mountain Bike World Tour.
 In an Instagram post Rheeder cited that regaining his creativity in slopestyle riding and stepping back from the stresses and injuries associated with competition would be the best option to preserve the longevity of his career.

 Sponsors

 Rheeder's bike sponsor is Commencal.
 His other sponsors include Kenda tires, Clif bar, Shimano, cbdMD, and Smith Optics.